affjljoo3581/Expanda/docs/source/expanda.shuffling.rst

 Common shuffling algorithms ensure almost perfect randomness and are efficient (usually have :math:`O(n)` complexity).
 However, they consume a lot of memories while shuffling large files.
-For instance, using shuf_ to shuffle 5GB of file may occur memory error.
+For instance, using shuf_ to shuffle 5GB of file may occur memory error in small system.
 In most cases, the whole data would be copied to the memory.
 Besides, some algorithms require several times more than the memory.

 Let's consider the case of solving NLP problems in deep learning.
 Because a larger corpus leads better performance, many texts should be gathered into the